cvravi9/Benchmarking_SVCs/Original_Data_Comparision/README.md

 planemo run workflow_name yaml_name --galaxy_url https://usegalaxy.eu/ --galaxy_user_key key_number --engine external_galaxy --no_shed_install
 ```

-* Ensure that there are two yaml files with different tumor sample purity.
+* Ensure that there are two yaml files with different tumor sample purity i.e. 0.7 and 0.4.

 * After the workflows are completed, the vcf files are downloaded from *https://usegalaxy.eu/* using *wget*.